cesbit/trender/README.md

 Macros
 ------
 Macros are like blocks, except that they will be compiled only once using the namespace where the macro is defined.
-For example if we had used a `macro` in the `block` example above, we would get two empty `<li></li>` items since `@item` was not avaible when defining the macro.
+For example if we had used a `macro` in the `block` example above, we would get two empty `<li></li>` items since `@item` was not available when defining the macro.
 As a name convention I like to write macros using UPPERCASE_CHARACTERS.

 Include
 -------